Amyris Inc. (AMRS) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in Amyris Inc. (NASDAQ: AMRS) Right Now?

-, and the 36-month beta value for AMRS is at 1.16.
-Analysts have varying views on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 as “hold,” and 1 as “sell.”
+Additionally, the 36-month beta value for AMRS is 1.17.
+There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 1 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023